simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 1, read the configuration logs to understand why the model checker was not compiled in, and try again.

 To test SimGrid without installing it, you can use Docker.
-You can either pull the ``simgrid/tuto-mc`` (3.3Gb) image that contains a full SimGrid installation and all needed files, or the ``simgrid/mc-slim`` image (950Mb) that contains the bare minimum to use the model-checker.
-That's still quite a large image, but we need a complete clang installation in the docker to recompile the code with SimGrid.
-It could be further reduced, as the docker still contains valgrind for convenience.
+You can either pull the ``simgrid/tuto-mc`` (3.3Gb) image that contains a full SimGrid installation and all needed files, or the ``simgrid/mc-slim`` image (850Mb) that contains the bare minimum to use the model-checker.
+That's still quite a large image, but we need a complete clang installation in the docker to recompile the C/C++ code with SimGrid.

 .. tabs::